eggheadio/eggheadio-course-notes/build-a-react-native-application-for-ios-and-android-from-start-to-finish/notes/23-show-a-spinner-while-submitting-a-form-in-react-native-with-activityindicator.md

 ## New component

-[`<ActivityIndicator />`](https://reactnative.dev/docs/activityindicator) - used to display a loading spinner when loading or submitting data.
+🤔[`<ActivityIndicator />`](https://reactnative.dev/docs/activityindicator) - used to display a loading spinner when loading or submitting data.

 ---